 |Two business days prior to the first class meeting or after the class has begun.||None|

-Requests for withdrawals must be submitted in writing to the Continuing Education office in-person, by email at CEDROP@stlcc.edu or via mail to: 3221 McKelvey Road, Bridgeton, MO 63044.
-Calculation of refunds will be based on the date the request is received via email or the postmarked date.
 A student may receive either a full or partial refund for exceptional circumstances.
-For exceptional circumstances, refunds must be submitted in writing (walk-in, email or written notice) within 10 business days of the class start date.
+For exceptional circumstances, refunds must be submitted in writing (walk-in, email or mail) within 10 business days after the class start date to be considered.
 Supporting documentation may be required.

 At the time of registration, adults 60 years and older may enroll in select courses for a reduced fee.
-Class costs vary.
-View the online course description or contact the Continuing Education office for questions regarding the reduced rate.
+Class costs are provided in each catalog course listing and online course description.
+Contact the Continuing Education office for questions regarding the reduced rate.
 Reduction will be calculated at check-out.

 Senior Citizen Scholarship